Hydrology-IFH/roger/README.md

 <i>Runoff Generation Research in Pure Python</i>
 </p>

-Roger, *Runoff Generation Research*, is a process-based hydrologic model that supports anything between plot and catchment scale.
-Roger is written in pure Python, which facilitates model setup workflows.

-*We want to enable high-performance hydrologic modelling with a clear focus on flexibility and usability.*
+Roger, *Runoff Generation Research*, is a process-based hydrologic model that can be applied between plot and catchment scale.
+Roger is written in pure Python, which facilitates model setup and model workflows.
+We want to enable high-performance hydrologic modelling with a clear focus on flexibility and usability.

 Roger supports a NumPy backend for small-scale problems, and a high-performance [JAX](https://github.com/google/jax) backend